 According to meditation statistics from 2018, 6.5% of older children meditated, compared to 4.7 percent of children aged four to eleven.
 There were no significant differences in meditation use between races.

-This section will examine the history of mediation and how it has evolved through time.
+This section will examine the history of meditation and how it has evolved through time.

 Headspace, a meditation software, has received 22.40 million downloads, which is not unusual.